- Home

 The short answer is yes.
 Anyone can set up a personal defined contribution pension, such as a stakeholder or self-invested personal pension (SIPP), and pay into it for someone else – so you don’t have to be married or in a civil partnership to contribute to a pension for another person.
 You can learn more about how SIPPs work in our article Everything you need to know about SIPPs.

 If you pay into someone else’s pension, tax relief is paid at the rate of the person who owns the pension.
 That means that if, for example, you are a higher rate taxpayer and your husband is a basic rate taxpayer, and you paid into his pension, you would only get tax relief at the basic rate.
 You can also pay into a pension on behalf of a child or grandchild if you want to.
-You can pay up to £3,600 a year into a Junior SIPP in both the 2024/25 and 2025/26 tax year (of which you’ll contribute £2,880 and the government £720 in tax relief), and you have until the end of the tax year on 5 April to use this annual allowance.
+You can pay up to £3,600 a year into a Junior SIPP in the 2025/26 tax year (of which you’ll contribute £2,880 and the government £720 in tax relief), and you have until the end of the tax year next April to use this annual allowance.

 By contrast, you can pay in up to 100% of your earnings every year to an adult SIPP and qualify for tax relief on your contributions up to a maximum of £60,000, known as your annual allowance.